 I don’t know about you, but I hope to get into the “Advent spirit” like never before this year.
 I also plan on posting a bit on the season as it progresses and include some ways that we can get better acquainted with Advent and with the liturgical calendar–something I never really knew much about in my church tradition growing up.
 I would love for you to join me.

-If you would like to learn more about Advent, you can click on any of the blue words posted above or any of these links to blogs, videos, and other etc.’s posted below.
+If you would like to learn more about Advent, you can click on any of the links posted above or any of these links to blogs, videos, and other etc.’s posted below.
+Also, if you are interested, I have made a recording of the poem I ended up writing and including on this post, and you will be able to listen to that on my SoundCloud page below.

 Dr. Jeff Childers, professor at Abilene Christian University: